speedfuns/botw/MasterSwordAndDungeons.md

 > Optional:  Grab **Hylian Shrooms** for safety going to Cryonis.

 Grab the **Woodcutter's Axe**.

+Pick up the second rock you see and get a guaranteed **High-tail Lizard**.

 Get the **Hylian Herb** near the tree after the Zelda mini-cutscene.